Back to Blog

 Noticeable Memory Problems

-Repeating the same questions within minutes, forgetting appointments, missing bill payments, or getting lost on familiar routes are signs that cognitive decline is affecting daily safety.
+The reality is, repeating the same questions within minutes, forgetting appointments, missing bill payments, or getting lost on familiar routes are strong early signs of dementia that cognitive decline is affecting daily safety.

 03